srobotta/moodle-tiny_cloze/README.md

 ## Installation

+ - Create a new directory `cloze` in `<moodleroot>/lib/editor/tiny/plugins`.
- - Copy repository content in *moodleroot*/lib/editor/tiny/plugins.
-The following can be omitted:
+ - Copy repository content into the newly created directory.
-   - tests/ (if you're not going to test it with Behat)
-   - .gitmodules
-   - build.xml
-   - screenshots
  - Install the plugin from Moodle.

 There are no settings for the plugin that can be set in the Moodle Site administration.